kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 1. Registers at `/staff/register/`.
 2. Selects `public` or `individual` account type.
-3. Is logged in automatically.
+3. The account is created with Django staff/superuser flags off and the visitor is sent to sign in.
-4. Is redirected to startup creation.
+4. After sign-in, is redirected to startup creation if no startup is linked.
 5. Completes the startup form and related inline sections.
 6. The system saves the startup, founder, opportunity, funding, KPI, pitch-deck, and service records in one transaction.
 7. The startup is linked to the user's profile.